Overview

 Applicants will then be asked to attend a face-to-face interview or pre-training review where they will be asked a number of questions, including some contextualised questions regarding the course.
 The results of their literacy and numeracy assessments will be used in conjunction with the interview to determine the applicant's suitability for the course and to identify any learning support needs.

 Prior to undertaking mandatory clinical placement, students will need to provide their health and immunisation status, complete a National Police Records Check annually, and hold a valid Working with Children Check for employees.
-In order for this to occur, students must be at least 18 years of age at the time of document preparation.
+In order for this to occur, students must be aged at least 18 at course commencement.

 Recognition of prior learning